 Of the 73 attendees, many went on to play important roles in driving technology beyond these primitive beginnings.
 Ed McCluskey founded the computer science program at Stanford University.
 Justin Rattner became CTO responsible for leading Intel’s microprocessor, communications and systems technology labs and Intel Research.
 Gary Kildall, who had recently founded Digital Research Inc. to promote sales of his ground-breaking CP/M microcomputer operating system, lived within walking distance of Asilomar, and he credited the workshop with having an impact on his success.
 Vincenzo Torresi cofounded pioneering computer retailer Businessland and other technology companies.
 Representatives from competing microprocessor vendors AMD, Fairchild, Intel, National, Rockwell, TI, and others rubbed shoulders for the three days of intensive discussions.

 AMW expanded to 94 attendees in 1976.
 Chuck House, coauthor of the HP Phenomenon, the story of innovation and business transformation fostered by the founders of Hewlett-Packard, described Asilomar as a “prestigious venue” for his team to present the ideas behind their new logic state analyzers.
-Stimulated by their approach, Professor Carver Mead of the California Institute of Technology bounded to the podium and, in a typical AMW moment, proceeded to sketch on House’s presentation foils his thoughts on a revolutionary chip design methodology that would appear in his 1979 book Introduction to VLSI Systems.
+Stimulated by their approach, Professor Carver Mead of the California Institute of Technology bounded to the podium and, in a typical AMW moment, proceeded to sketch on House’s presentation foils his thoughts on a revolutionary chip design methodology that would appear in the 1979 book Introduction to VLSI Systems, cowritten by Mead and Lynn Conway.
 According to House, “AMW would feature many key contributors to this new paradigm over the next few years.”2